KevinDockx/OpenIDConnectInDepth/README.md

 ## Custom grant
 When calling Sample.SecondAPI from Sample.API a new access token is requested (keepin the identity of the current user) with the required scope for the second API.

-The custom grant is an "on behalf of" grant.
+The custom grant is a token exchange grant.
 This allows the user's identity to flow through a set of APIs, avoids access tokens that are too permissive (audience too large) and allows checking user rights to a certain API (scope) when exchanging the token.

 ## Multi-tenancy
 Test by launching on the correct host.
 Tenant 1 = https://localhost:44318, Tenant 2 = https://localhost:44319